 About Anita

 Anita Killmier has had an extensive involvement in swimming spanning 40 years.
-Anita began her swimming career as an elite, nationally ranked Backstroker under the guidance of legendary coach Harry Gallagher winning numerous medals at Australian Championships.
+A contemporary of Swimming legend Shane Gould, Anita began her swimming career as an elite, nationally ranked Backstroker under the guidance of legendary coach Harry Gallagher winning numerous medals at Australian Championships.

 She also represented South Australia in Women's water polo.
 Her aquatic 'education' was rounded out with a brief exposure to synchronised swimming and lifesaving.